robertdp/purescript-react-halo/generated-docs/md/React.Halo.Internal.Control.md

 newtype HaloM props state action m a
   = HaloM (Free (HaloF props state action m) a)
 ```

+The Halo evaluation monad.
+It lifts the `HaloF` algebra into a free monad.

+- `props` are the component props
+- `state` is the component state
+- `action` is the set of actions that the component handles
+- `m` is the monad used during evaluation
+- `a` is the result type

 ##### Instances
 ``` purescript